 Present at Glasgow Works during the middle of May, all with fire damage were 26003, 27004, 27043 and with collision damage 27202 & 27210.

-During June (?)
-27044 suffered severe fire damage to the No.2 end of the locomotive, reportedly whilst working in the Dalmally area.
+On June 17th 27044 suffered severe fire damage to the No.2 end of the locomotive on the bank between Tyndrum & Dalmally, whilst working the early morning Cadder - Oban freight.
 It was withdrawn during July, as was 27009.

 Withdrawn during August was 27202 with fire damage, its last Classified repair was completed during October 1977.